Skip to main content

 ETF Share Class

-An ETF share class is an additional share class of an existing mutual fund, offering exchangetraded flexibility while maintaining the same underlying portfolio, management team and investment strategy as traditional mutual fund shares.
+An ETF share class is an additional share class of an existing mutual fund, offering exchange-traded flexibility while maintaining the same underlying portfolio, management team and investment strategy as traditional mutual fund shares.

-ETF share class
+Read our ETF share class educational insight

 Frequently asked questions